nyej/tuxx/README.md

     test_case_instance const* p_test_cases; // Array of test cases.
     std::size_t n_tests;
     std::size_t concurrency;
-    bool write_colorized;       // Informative, no requirement to use bool use_emojis;            // Informative, no requirement to use };
+    bool capture_output;        // Informative, no requirement to use.
+Indicates whether stdout/stderr are being captured. bool write_colorized;       // Informative, no requirement to use bool use_emojis;            // Informative, no requirement to use };